mozilla/ichnaea/docs/import_export.rst

 ``samples``

-    Total number of observations used to calculate this aggregate value.
+    Total number of observations used to calculate this aggregate position.
     An integer, for example `1200`.

 ``changeable``